 Waterfall charts in Power BI

-A waterfall chart shows a running total as values are added or subtracted.
-It's useful for understanding how an initial value (for example, net income) is affected by a series of positive and negative changes.
+Waterfall charts show a running total as Power BI adds and subtracts values.
+They're useful for understanding how an initial value (like net income) is affected by a series of positive and negative changes.

-The columns are color coded so you can quickly tell increases and decreases.
+The columns are color coded so you can quickly notice increases and decreases.
 The initial and the final value columns often start on the horizontal axis, while the intermediate values are floating columns.
-Because of this "look", waterfall charts are also called bridge charts.
+Because of this style, waterfall charts are also called bridge charts.

 When to use a waterfall chart